charliermarsh/whisper.cpp-cli/README.md

 ## Development

-`whisper.cpp` is compiled without any CPU or GPU acceleration.
-As such, it should work on any platform, but with suboptimal performance.
+[`whisper.cpp`](https://github.com/ggerganov/whisper.cpp) is compiled without any CPU or GPU acceleration.

 In the future, I'd like to distribute builds with [Core ML support](https://github.com/ggerganov/whisper.cpp?tab=readme-ov-file#core-ml-support),